 2University of Vermont study: Passenger vehicle idling in Vermont (p.25): "Discretionary idling is a large enough percent of all idling in Vermont (approximately half) to suggest policies to pursue behavior change over purely vehicle technologies which eliminate all idling emissions by turning off during travel and at stops."

 For light-duty vehicles in cold and hot weather extremes, idling can be necessary for several reasons.
-In colder weather, warm up idling may be necessary for adequate windshield/window/outside mirror defogging/defrosting.
+In colder weather, warm-up idling may be necessary for adequate windshield/window/outside mirror defogging/defrosting.
 This can be a visibility issue even at more than 50º in the morning.
 Below 10º, a warm up of 1 to 2 minutes is recommended to allow thickened motor oil to fully circulate in an engine.

 It is strongly recommended to seek alternatives to being in a parked vehicle in weather extremes.
 But if there is no place else to go, for factors of safety and health, idling may have to occur (although it can in alternating on-off cycles).
-This is especially true if there is an elderly person, infant, or pet in the vehicle.
+This is especially true if there is an elderly person, child, or pet in the vehicle.
 On a very hot day, especially if not parked in the shade, the vehicle will need to idle with windows closed and AC on.

 For safety reasons, it is not recommended to turn off engines at stop lights; however, in prolonged situations such as at railroad crossings and road construction zones, it is recommended to turn off engines.